vim-syntastic/syntastic/README.markdown

 <a name="faqaggregate"></a>

-__3.10.
+__4.10.
 Q. I have enabled multiple checkers for the current filetype.
 How can I display all of the errors from all of the checkers together?__

-A. Set `g:syntastic_aggregate_errors` to 1 in your vimrc:
+A. Set `g:syntastic_aggregate_errors` to 1 in your `vimrc`:
 ```vim
 let g:syntastic_aggregate_errors = 1
 ```